hpcleuven/VscDocumentation/source/jobs/job_submission.rst

   ``module --force purge``

-  and then reloading the right ``calcua`` software stack module and application modules.
+  and then reloading the right software stack and application modules in the job.
   This should be a common practice in all your job scripts.
 * Use one of the options ``--get-user-env`` or ``--export=NONE`` (either with the ``sbatch`` command or, preferably, as a ``#SBATCH`` line in the job script).